Farmington, Washington

 Farmington is a town in Whitman County, Washington, United States.
-The population was 146 at the 2010 census.
+The population was 131 at the 2020 census.

 History

 Farmington was laid out in 1878.
 Farmington was officially incorporated in 1888.
 At Farmington's peak (1900–1930) the town boasted a population of just under 500.
 As demand for farm labor decreased, the population and business of the town decreased.
 Today, Farmington has a population of about 150.

+Farmington was settled as Pine Creek, and incorporated as Farmington in 1888, when the population peaked at 1,200.